Thor-DraperJr/SupplementalResources/Assets/02-Learning-Linux.md

 | month | 0-12 (or names, see below) |
 | day of week | 0-7 (0 or 7 is Sun, or use names) |

-A  field  may  be an asterisk (*), which always stands for ``first-last''.
+A  field  may  be an asterisk (*), which always stands for first-last.

 Ranges of numbers are allowed.
 Ranges  are  two  numbers separated  with  a  hyphen.
 The specified range is inclusive.
-For example, 8-11 for an ``hours'' entry  specifies execution at hours 8, 9, 10 and 11.
+For example, 8-11 for an 'hours' entry specifies execution at hours 8, 9, 10 and 11.

 Lists are allowed.
 A list is a set of numbers (or ranges) separated by commas.
-Examples: ``1,2,5,9'', ``0-4,8-12''.
+Examples: '1,2,5,9' '0-4,8-12'.

 Step values can be used in conjunction with ranges.
-Following a range with ``/<number>'' specifies skips  of  the number's value through the range.
+Following a range with '/<number>' specifies skips  of  the number's value through the range.
 For example, ``0-23/2'' can be used in the hours field to specify  command  execution  every other hour (the alternative in the V7 standard is ``0,2,4,6,8,10,12,14,16,18,20,22'').
 Steps  are  also permitted after an asterisk, so if you want to say ``every two hours'', just use ``*/2''.

 Names can also be used for the ``month''  and  ``day  of week'' fields.
 Use the first three letters of the particular day or month (case doesn't matter).
 Ranges or  lists of names are not allowed.
 The  ``sixth''  field (the rest of the line) specifies the command to be run.
 The  entire  command  portion  of  the line,  up to a newline or % character, will be executed by /bin/sh or by the shell specified in the SHELL variable of the  cronfile.
 Percent-signs  (%) in the command, unless escaped with backslash (\), will be changed  into  newline characters, and all data after the first % will be sent to the command as standard input.